intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    more flexibility and better performances: indeed a :class:`sfml.graphics.Texture` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
-On the other side, a :class:`sfml.graphics.Sprite` is a lightweight object which can use the pixel data of a :class:`sfml.graphics.Texture` and draw it with its own transformation/color/blending attributes.
+On the other side, an :class:`sfml.graphics.Sprite` is a lightweight object which can use the pixel data of an :class:`sfml.graphics.Texture` and draw it with its own transformation/color/blending attributes.

    It is important to note that the :class:`sfml.graphics.Sprite` instance doesn't copy the texture that it uses, it only keeps a reference to it.
-   Thus, a :class:`sfml.graphics.Texture` must not be destroyed while it is used by a :class:`sfml.graphics.Sprite`.
+   Thus, an :class:`sfml.graphics.Texture` must not be destroyed while it is used by an :class:`sfml.graphics.Sprite`.

    Usage examples::